-It also connected the Eleusinian Mysteries with the Olympian pantheon, particularly as represented in the “Homeric Hymn to Demeter,” which is the oldest story of the abduction, which most likely dates back to the beginning of the 6th century BC.
-Helios, the god of the sun, told the grieving Demeter that Hades was worthy as a consort for her daughter Persephone:
+It also connected the Eleusinian Mysteries with the Olympian pantheon, particularly as represented in the “Homeric Hymn to Demeter,” which is the oldest story of the abduction and most likely dates back to the beginning of the 6th century BC.
+Helios, the god of the sun, told the grieving Demeter that Hades was worthy as a consort for her daughter Persephone.

-Hades himself was often portrayed as passive, rather than evil; his role was often maintaining a relative balance between the worlds.
-He was depicted usually as just cold and stern, and he held all of his subjects equally accountable to his laws.
+Hades himself was often portrayed as passive rather than evil; his role was often maintaining a relative balance between the worlds.
+He was depicted usually as merely cold and stern, and he held all of his subjects equally accountable to his laws.

-He strictly forbade his subjects to leave his domain and would become enraged when anyone tried to leave, or if someone tried to steal souls from his realm.
+He strictly forbade his subjects from leaving his domain and would become enraged when anyone tried to leave or if someone tried to steal souls from his realm.
 His wrath was equally terrible for anyone who tried to cheat death or otherwise crossed him, as Sisyphus and Pirithous found out to their sorrow.

-While usually indifferent to his subjects, Hades was very focused on the punishment of these two people; particularly Pirithous, since he had entered the underworld in an attempt to steal Persephone for himself, and consequently was forced onto the “Chair of Forgetfulness.”
+While usually indifferent to his subjects, Hades was very focused on the punishment of these two people and particularly Pirithous since he had entered the underworld in an attempt to steal Persephone for himself and was consequently forced onto the “Chair of Forgetfulness.”

 Hades was only depicted outside of the Underworld once in the mythology of Ancient Greece, and even that is believed to have been an instance where he had just left the gates of the Underworld.
 Heracles shot Hades with an arrow as the latter was attempting to defend the city of Pylos.

 After he was shot, however, he traveled to Mount Olympus to heal.
-Besides Heracles, the only other living people who ventured to the Underworld were also heroes: Odysseus, Aeneas (accompanied by the Sibyl), Orpheus, to whom Hades showed uncharacteristic mercy at Persephone’s urging, who was moved by Orpheus’ music.
+Besides Heracles, the only other living people who ventured to the Underworld were also heroes: Odysseus, Aeneas (accompanied by the Sibyl), and Orpheus—to whom Hades, who was moved by Orpheus’ music, showed uncharacteristic mercy at Persephone’s urging.

 “O shining Odysseus, never try to console me for dying.